It was among those Anglo-Saxon

 in names are frequently found in early Anglo-Saxon

 and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Aegarte include Agard, Aggard, Aegard, Agart, Aggart, Egard and many more.

 Early Notables of the Aegarte family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early Aegarte Notables in all our PDF Extended History products and printed products wherever possible.
+family.
+He...
+Another 44 words (3 lines of text) are included under the topic Early Aegarte Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Aegarte family to Ireland

 Some of the Aegarte family moved to Ireland